-The base upon which the appliance rests (Figure 12) must be sturdy, level and built to safely support at least 800 pounds (363 kilograms).
+The base upon which the appliance rests (Figure 13) must be sturdy, level and built to safely support at least 800 pounds (363 kilograms).
 The base may be the floor or a purpose-built raised platform, e.g. wood, metal.
 When placed on a platform, an 8" (203 mm) x 6" (152 mm) opening must be cut through the platform top.
 The lineset can be routed through this opening.
-Room air must be allowed to flow through convection air inlets and then through this platform opening.
+Room air must be Clearance to combustibles summary: allowed to flow through convection air inlets and then through this platform opening.